petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/sorting-results-in-a-search-blueprint.md

 [Object](../../../building-applications/objects.md) entry fields are indexed as nested fields in the search engine document.

-When viewing the document, you can see the nested properties of an Object in the `nestedFieldArray`:
+When viewing the document, an object's nested properties appear under `nestedFieldArray`:

 ```json
 "nestedFieldArray" : [